Environmental stewardship (England): Entry Level Stewardship

-Anyone who owns, farms or manages agricultural land can apply to take out an ELS agreement by contacting the appropriate regional office of Natural England by letter or phone.
-Online applications for ELS are also available.
+Anyone who owns, farms or manages agricultural land could apply to take out an ELS agreement by contacting the appropriate regional office of Natural England by letter or phone.
+Online applications for ELS were also available.

-Applicants for an ELS agreement will receive a scheme handbook in addition to the application pack.
-The handbook details the options for management that the applicant can choose to apply on their land.
-Each option carries a points score, either per agreement (for example for completing the mandatory Farm Environment Record (FER)), per hectare (e.g. grassland management), per metre (e.g. hedgerow management) or per feature (e.g. in-field trees).
-The scheme is non-competitive, so provided the grand total of the points is at least equal to 30 points per hectare averaged over the farm (i.e. for a 100 hectare farm 3000 points are required) then the application will become an agreement.
-All agreements are paid at a flat rate of £30 per hectare per year, and last 5 years.
+Applicants for an ELS agreement received a scheme handbook in addition to the application pack.
+The handbook detailed the options for management that the applicant could choose to apply on their land.
+Each option carried a points score, either per agreement (for example for completing the mandatory Farm Environment Record (FER)), per hectare (e.g. grassland management), per metre (e.g. hedgerow management) or per feature (e.g. in-field trees).
+The scheme was non-competitive, so provided the grand total of the points was at least equal to 30 points per hectare averaged over the farm (i.e. for a 100 hectare farm 3000 points are required) then the application would become an agreement.
+All agreements were paid at a flat rate of £30 per hectare per year, and last 5 years.

-The schemes have undergone several revisions since their inception.
+The schemes underwent several revisions since their inception.

 Organic Entry Level Stewardship

-This is very similar in nature to the Entry Level Scheme, except that it covers organic land only.
-Most of the options are the same in ELS and OELS, but some that are not appropriate (e.g. reduced artificial fertiliser inputs) are omitted.
-Like ELS the agreements last 5 years, but OELS land is paid at £60/hectare.
-It is possible to combine OELS with regular ELS on farms with a mixture of organic and conventionally farmed land.
+This was very similar in nature to the Entry Level Scheme, except that it covered organic land only.
+Most of the options were the same in ELS and OELS, but some that were not appropriate (e.g. reduced artificial fertiliser inputs) were omitted.
+Like ELS, the agreements last 5 years, but OELS land is paid at £60/hectare.
+It was possible to combine OELS with regular ELS on farms with a mixture of organic and conventionally farmed land.

 Higher Level Stewardship

-As the name suggests this is more targeted than (O)ELS, and not all land is eligible.
-It is designed to offer more support to more active and environmentally beneficial management practices.
-Unlike ELS it also offers grants for capital works, such as the restoration of traditional farm buildings.
-All Higher Level Stewardship (HLS) agreements must be underpinned with basic management from an ELS or OELS agreement, but in contrast to these schemes the agreement lasts 10 years.
-All agreements start at one of four start dates at three-monthly intervals through the year.
+This was more targeted than (O)ELS, and not all land was eligible.
+It was designed to offer more support to more active and environmentally beneficial management practices.
+Unlike ELS it also offered grants for capital works, such as the restoration of traditional farm buildings.
+All Higher Level Stewardship (HLS) agreements had to be underpinned with basic management from an ELS or OELS agreement, but in contrast to these schemes the agreements lasted 10 years or more.
+All agreements started at one of four start dates at three-monthly intervals through the year.
 The first HLS agreements started on 1 February 2006.
 There was a delay in the launch of HLS as a result of problems with the department's computer system, "Genesis", built by Atos Origin.

-The application procedure is basically the same as for ELS but, due to the added complexity and competitiveness of the scheme and its highly targeted nature, a visit from a Natural England advisor is required.
-The payment received for HLS agreements is dependent on the precise options chosen, rather than a flat rate.
+The application procedure was largely the same as for ELS but, due to the added complexity and competitiveness of the scheme and its highly targeted nature, a visit from a Natural England advisor was required.
+The payment received for HLS agreements was dependent on the precise options chosen, rather than a flat rate.

 Upland Entry Level Stewardship

-Is a new scheme following the same format as the entry level stewardship schemes.
+This scheme followed the same format as the entry level stewardship schemes.
 It was launched in 2010, with the first agreements running from 1 July 2010.
 It replaced the 'Hill Farm Allowance Scheme', a DEFRA and RPA run scheme.